modal-inria/MixtComp/MixtComp/docs/dataFormat.md

 ```

 ### Functional data: Func_CS & Func_SharedAlpha_CS
-The format of a fonctional data is: $`time_1:value_1,..., time_j:value_j`$.
+The format of a fonctional data is: `time_1:value_1,..., time_j:value_j`.
 Between individuals, functional data can have different length and different time values.
 In the case of a functional model, `nSub: i, nCoeff: k` must be indicated in the third row of the descriptor file.
 $`i`$ is the number of subregressions in a functional data and k the number of coefficients of each regression (2 = linear, 3 = quadratic, ...).
 Missing data are not supported.